-The North Campus has three buildings surrounding a mall planted with flowers and shrubs selected to bloom alternately in each of the four seasons.
+The North Campus has three buildings surrounding a mall planted with shrubs selected to bloom alternately in each of the four seasons.
 The campus was dedicated on October 23, 1969, and its buildings were named for men influential in education or in the development of the Southwestern Virginia region.

-Fishburn Hall, the Administration Building, houses Business Science classrooms and the Office of Continuing Education.
-Opposite is the Science Building, Anderson Hall, containing a Dental Laboratory, Reading Laboratory, Math Center, Student Activities and Student Government Office, classrooms, and faculty offices.
-In the center is Brown Library with a Learning Laboratory, Language Laboratory, Auditorium, and Financial Aid Office on the second floor.
-The Admissions and Records Offices, Counseling Center, Career Life Development Center, Office of Veterans' Affairs, Placement Office, and the Information Office are on the ground floor.
+Fishburn Hall, the Administration Building, houses Business Science classrooms, the Data Processing Center, and office of Financial Aid.

+Opposite is the Science Building, Anderson Hall, containing a Dental Laboratory, Reading Laboratory, Math Center, Veterans' Affairs, classrooms, and faculty offices.
+In the center is Brown Library with a Learning Laboratory, Language Laboratory, and Auditorium on the second floor.
+The Admissions and Records Offices, Counseling Center, Career Life Development Center, Placement Office, Student Activities and Student Government Office are on the ground floor.